 Similarly labelling needs to be unambiguous and easy for an individual to understand.
 For example the term bio-based plastic sounds positive until you learn that to be called a bioplastic, a material only needs 20 percent of renewable material; the other 80 percent could be fossil fuel-based plastic resins and synthetic additives.

 It may cause Unforeseen Consequences.
 Biodegradeble / compostable plastic isn’t natural, i.e. it doesn’t occur in nature.
 It’s created using chemical processes.
-When I first published this post I said that the chemicals in compostable products must be harmless to humans or they wouldn’t be allowed to use them.
+When I first published this article I said that the chemicals in compostable products must be harmless to humans or they wouldn’t be allowed to use them.
 How naive I am sometimes.
 A thorough investigation of the issue by the non-profit US based New Food Economy revealed that moulded plant fibres, like those used to create compostable take-away containers contain chemicals that have been show to harm human health. and a study carried out in 2019 concluded that ‘all PLA products induced strong baseline toxicity similar to PVC and PUR.
 This demonstrates that this bio-based and biodegradable material, despite being marketed as better alternative, is not necessarily safer than conventional plastics‘

 If they’re having this impact on our health what are they doing to the microbes in the soil?
 Are we going to find out that the soil with degraded plastic in it is damaged and no longer suitable for farming?
 Are you going to be happy to buy food that’s been mulched with compost containing these chemicals?
 Afterall the standards for biodegradeble plastic don’t require them not to leave a toxic residue. (source: Treehugger)